 Irish tradesman slang

-The Irish have a long history of slang, and historians have suggested that much of what consists of Cork slang, otherwise known as béarlagair, was coined by builders and stonemasons centuries ago.
+The Irish have a long history of slang, with historians suggesting that much of it was coined by builders and stonemasons from centuries ago.

 Caw-heke– To put a jinx on something, or have negative supernatural repercussions as a result of something.